Trowulan: Brahu Temple

+Segaran Pool

 Segaran Pool is a large rectangular pool 800 x 500 metres in size.
 The name Segaran originated from the word 'segara' in Javanese which means 'sea', probably based on the local suggestion that the large pool is the miniature of the sea.
 Surrounding the water basin is a rectangular wall made of red brick.
 The brick pool structure was discovered in 1926 by Henri Maclaine Pont; at that time the pool was covered in dirt and mud.
-Reconstruction took place some years later and now Segaran pool functions as a recreational pool and fishing pond.
+Reconstruction took place some years later and now the Segaran pool functions as a recreational pool and fishing pond.
 The brick structure originated from the 14th–15th-century Majapahit era.
 The actual function of the pool is unknown.
 A study suggested that the pool probably served various functions, but mainly as the city reservoir, the source of freshwater essential for the high-density urban area, especially during the dry season.
 Another popular local belief is that the pool was used as the bathing place and as a swimming pool to train Majapahit troops, and as a recreational pool for Majapahit royalty to entertain envoys and guests.
 The 46,875-square meter pool was built slightly higher than its surroundings and is currently used to irrigate paddy fields adjacent to the pool.